-Faculty strike hits 14 Pennsylvania state colleges
+Union for faculty at 14 Pennsylvania state colleges says strike will continue

 School system officials said they had offered a new proposal that included raises for permanent and temporary faculty and a healthcare package identical to what other state employees receive in order to avert a strike.

-The walkout, which involves full-time and part-time faculty, comes amid a protracted struggle by university graduate student workers across the United States to unionize and receive better pay.
+The walkout, which involves full-time and part-time faculty, comes amid a protracted struggle by graduate student workers across the United States to unionize and receive better pay.

-Governor Tom Wolf in a statement urged both sides to return to the bargaining table.
+Pennsylvania Governor Tom Wolf has urged both sides to return to the bargaining table.

 The governor said he had increased funding to the state system by more than $30 million in the past two years to offset cuts made under the previous administration.

-"The shortsightedness on both sides is counter to my efforts," Wolf said.
-"Everyone's top priority should be the students and their families who are counting on an agreement to ensure Pennsylvania continues to deliver on its promise to provide a world-class college education."
+“Everyone’s top priority should be the students and their families who are counting on an agreement to ensure Pennsylvania continues to deliver on its promise to provide a world-class college education,” he said in a statement.

-In a video posted on Twitter by University of Pennsylvania Professor Casey Bohrman, a couple dozen people could been seen picketing in front of a school building.
+In a video posted on Twitter by West Chester University of Pennsylvania Professor Casey Bohrman, a couple dozen people could been seen picketing in front of a school building.

-Students and alumni chimed in on social media, some showing support and others poking fun.
+Students and alumni chimed in on social media, some showing support and others making light of the work stoppage.

-"I stand in solidarity with my professors," Lydia Albin wrote on Twitter.

 “Bring back chips and pickles or we strike!!@BUCampusDining,” Cecilia Nguyen, who identified herself as a Bloomsburg student, wrote.

-(Reporting by Laila Kearney; Editing by Scott Malone and Tom Brown)
+Reporting by Laila Kearney and Alex Dobuzinskis; Editing by Scott Malone, Tom Brown and Michael Perry